Jófríður Ákadóttir: Gangly

 In 2014, Jófríður was involved with the conceptual project Gangly with Sindri Már Sigfússon (Sin Fang) and Úlfur Alexander Einarsson (of the Icelandic band Oyama) initially releasing the track Fuck With Someone Else.
 Gangly went on to sign to UK label AMF Records and made a series of video singles.

 JFDR

 In 2017 her solo album Brazil (produced in collaboration with Shahzad Ismaily) was released.
 In 2018 she was named "Artist of the Year" by The Reykjavík Grapevine tabloid magazine.
 JFDR - White Sun Live.
 Part I : Strings, an EP of her songs reworked with a string section, was released in 2018.
 Gravity, a special EP, was released during the 2018 Iceland Airwaves in the form of a bar of chocolate with a download code.
 In 2020, Jófríður, along with her four sisters, gave a video concert in Reykjavík to an empty hall (due to the Covid-19 pandemic) for the album release of New Dreams.
 The pandemic also caused the cancellation of her spring and fall 2020 tours.
 New Dreams won the (Reykjavík) Grapevine Music Awards 2021 album of the year.
+She won the 2024 Icelandic music award in the category Pop, Rock, Hip Hop, and Electronic for her album Museum.